 - Death benefits – Families of deceased workers may recover for compensation for funeral expenses and may receive a portion of their loved one’s income for a period of time

-Orlando workers’ compensation attorneys
+Tampa workers’ compensation attorneys